What To Prepare Before Going To Japan

 Now that you're equipped with our best advice for what to prepare before going to Japan, we're confident you'll have the adventure of a lifetime travelling this beautiful country.
 Whether it's a soak in an onsen, sushi-making class, cosplay convention, or sumo tournament, there's an incredible experience waiting for you in Japan.

 Sushi on your mind?
 If you're backpacking, going on a gap year, or travelling with a group of mates eager to explore the best of Japan, check out INTRO's Japan Adventure small group tour.
-Over 13 days you'll visit Tokyo, Nagano, Hakone, Osaka, Koyasan, and Kyoto, and learn to roll sushi, wield a sword like a Samurai, fall in love with enchanted castles and spend the night in the company of monks in a 1000 year old Buddhist temple.
+Over 13 and 17-days you'll visit Tokyo, Nagano, Hakone, Osaka, Koyasan, and Kyoto, and learn to roll sushi, wield a sword like a Samurai, fall in love with enchanted castles and spend the night in the company of monks in a 1000 year old Buddhist temple.
 With the guidance of an experienced group leader, plus a new crew of mates to make memories with, Japan Adventure is the ultimate way to travel Japan.